rupikaranjan/Enhanced_Loan_Qualifier/README.md

 # Enhanced_Loan_Qualifier

 Enhanced Loan Qualifier Application is a user interactive loan qualifier application.
-It helps user by proving a list of loans they are qualified for given their financial data.
+This application accpets It helps user by proving a list of loans they are qualified for given their financial data.

 ---